DataDog/dd-sdk-android/docs/rum_collection.md

 If you use Glide to load images in your application, take a look at our [dedicated library](https://github.com/DataDog/dd-sdk-android/tree/master/dd-sdk-android-glide).

+### SQLite

+If you use  SQLite to persist your data locally, take a look at our [dedicated library](https://github.com/DataDog/dd-sdk-android/tree/master/dd-sdk-android-sqlite).

 ### Picasso

 If you use Picasso, let it use your `OkHttpClient`, and you'll get RUM and APM information about network requests made by Picasso.